 Discover world’s best street art

 Although the Van Eyck brothers are definitely famous masters from Ghent, the city has moved on from this and finds itself has the epicentre of a new art movent: street art.
-World’s most famous street artists are born and raised in Ghent, so surprisingly enough Ghent is one of the best cities in Europe to go street art spotting.
-You can download a map to go on a 7 km street art walk or a 15 km cycling tour.
+World’s most famous street artists are born and raised in Ghent, like ROA and Bué the Warrior, so it’s no surprise Ghent is one of the best cities in Europe to go street art spotting.
+You can download a map to see where you can find the most beautiful murals.

 See Ghent at night

-At the start of the new millennium Ghents local counsil came up with a brand new ‘light plan’, which should not only result in a more effective and efficient way to light the city at night, but to also make people feel safer.
-The side efcet of this practical plan was that all historical buildings in Ghent are now beautifully lit at night, perfect for an after-dinner stroll.
+At the start of the new millennium Ghent’s local counsil came up with a brand new ‘light plan’, which wasn’t just meant to light the city more efficiently.
+It should also make people feel safer.
+The side effect of this plan is that all historical buildings in Ghent are brilliantly lit at night.
+Take an after-dinner stroll to work off that rich Belgian food and enjoy the beauty of Ghent by night.
+I especially like how Graslei and Korenlei look after dark.

 Have you visited Ghent?
 What did you think of it?